 Supply Chain Management Courses and Classes Overview

-Supply chain management courses are included in associate and bachelor's degree programs in supply chain management.
+Supply chain management courses are included in associate and bachelor's degree programs in supply chain management or logistics management.
 At the graduate level, students can find relevant studies in master's and doctoral degree programs in business, global supply chain management or supply chain engineering.
 Additionally, supply chain management and logistics courses can be found within graduate certificate or professional development programs, which may require completion of 6-8 courses.
 Some colleges and universities also offer stand-alone courses on the subject.
 Individual continuing education classes and seminars, which can range from 1-3 days, are also available through professional organizations.

 List of Common Courses